 In the crust of the Earth most of elements are combined into oxides with the lightest of the mentioned elements, oxygen (see Error!
 Reference source not found.).
 The lightest oxide is water.
 Though its atomic mass is bigger, at the Earth's surface its extended density (mass per volume) is smaller than those of the pure elements (see Error!
 Reference source not found.).
 These oxides are the main components of rock and raw material for ceramic industrya.
 Because of their colours they are also often used as pigments.

-Fig. 654 Molecular mass and density (extension) at the Fig. 655 Lower density at the Earth's surface Earth's surface of the most abundant elements and oxides in the Earth's crust
+Fig. 656 Molecular mass and density (extension) at the Earth's surface of the most abundant elements and oxides in the Earth's crust